msgpo/cli_weather/README.md

 # cli_weather
-A command line clinet ot give you a written weather forecast for different requests.
+A command line client to give you a written weather forecast for different requests.
+This forecast can then be piped into a speech to text tool and played via a voice assistant or smart speaker.

 It depends on https://github.com/ulno/rhasspy_weather which is forked from https://github.com/Daenara/rhasspy_weather